Subclass 482 — Skills in Demand visa

 Core Skills stream

-For occupations on the Core Skills Occupation List, paid at or above the Core Skills Income Threshold (CSIT).
-This is the most common stream and the typical onboarding pathway for trades and mid-skill professional roles.
+For occupations on the Core Skills Occupation List (CSOL), paid at or above the Core Skills Income Threshold (CSIT) — AUD $76,515 for applications lodged to 30 June 2026, rising to $79,499 from 1 July 2026.
+This is the most common stream and the typical pathway for trades and mid-skill professional roles.
 After the qualifying employment period the worker is usually eligible for 186 via the Temporary Residence Transition stream.

 Specialist Skills stream